Save the Children, D.R. (2019 - Today)

 Natural Resources Defense Council (2017 - Today)

-Since 2017 we have donated nearly US$800 to the Natural Resources Defense Council, a non-profit international environmental advocacy group to support their work towards conservation, and climate change advocacy.
+As of Jan 2021, we have donated US$1225 to the Natural Resources Defense Council, a non-profit international environmental advocacy group to support their conservation work and climate change campaigning.

 You can support them by making your own donation here.